How Using a Training Collar Can Benefit Your Dog

 Ultimately, that mission is what led me to delve heavily into educating dog owners about the use of remote collars.
-Prior to getting heavily immersed into remote collar techniques, I had been training with tools considered more “traditional”.
+Prior to getting heavily immersed in remote collar techniques, I had been training with tools considered more “traditional.”
 I used leashes to manage and influence, did a lot of lure/reward training, and added in corrective slip or prong collars as needed.

-So when people ask me if it is necessary to train all the basic commands prior to using the e-collar, I tell them no, it is not necessary.
+So when people ask me if it is necessary to train all the basic commands before using the e-collar, I tell them no, it is unnecessary.

 But, it is necessary to know HOW to train those commands without the e-collar.
 Because if you don’t know how to influence a dog to sit, lie down, walk nicely on a leash, or come to you, the remote collar will not magically do the work for you.

 Remote collars provide a way to communicate in an expedient way.
 I’d compare it to sending a text message to a friend that lives across the country versus sending them a handwritten letter.
 It is faster and more efficient.
 However, neither medium is going to do any good without having the knowledge of how to write and communicate.
 It isn’t the tool that determines the final outcome of the message.
 It is the knowledge put into the message itself.

 Is it wrong to teach all of your commands prior to using the e-collar?
 Let me assure you there is absolutely NOTHING wrong with that.
 If you have the time and desire, then do all your pre-training and add in the e-collar for reinforcement later.